dg1sbg/dds-clj/README.md

 It provides (not a complete list):

-* Assertions to check for valid parameters in function calls to ensure safe calls to the underlying Java API *
+* Assertions to check for valid parameters in function calls to ensure safe calls to the underlying Java API
-* Most of the functions described in the book On Lisp by Paul Graham
-* An implementation of Finite State Machines
+* Debug and logging facilities to handle DDS issues

-and much more 😉 - you are invited to explore ...
+and much more - you are invited to explore ...

 ## Latest Release
 The upcoming release is [TRIANGULUM - CELLAR X.01.00](https://github.com/dg1sbg/cellar/releases/tag/CELLAR_PREREL_X0100).
 See the [changes](https://github.com/dg1sbg/cellar/milestone/1) for this release.